rdfostrich/article-jws2018-ostrich/content/evaluation.md

 ### Experimental Setup

 As mentioned before in [](#related-work-benchmarks), we evaluate our approach using the BEAR benchmark.
+We modified the existing BEAR implementation slightly to allow offsets to be evaluated, this modified implementation is available on [GitHub](https://github.com/rdfostrich/BEAR/).
 To test the scalability of our approach for datasets with few and large versions, we use the BEAR-A benchmark.
 We use the ten first versions of the BEAR-A dataset, which contains an average of 17M triples per version.
 This dataset was compiled from the [Dynamic Linked Data Observatory](http://swse.deri.org/dyldo/).